Shubhamai/plant-leaf-classification/README.md

 ## Acknowledgments

-* This project was developed from the course Complete Deep Learning and Computer Vision by Shubhamai
+* This project was developed from the [Complete Deep Learning and Computer Vision Course](https://www.udemy.com/course/dlcourse/?referralCode=1B0F4190621EDAD897D1) by [Shubhamai](https://shubhamai.com)